xueran1991/CarND-Path-Planning-Project/README.md

 Ways points are in global Cartesian coordinate.
 5 anchor points are convert from Frenet to global Cartesian coordinate.
 Then I use the spline to interpolate other waypoints.
 The x increasement of each waypoint is how far the car should move in one cycle.
 That's car's wanted velocity times 0.02s.

 The max jerk is 10m/s3 and the max acceleration is 10m/s2.
-My thought is make the car's accelerate change with the max jerk and make the car's velocity change with the acceleration(acceleration += max jerk * dt, velocity += acceleration * dt, dt=0.2s).
-However, when I implemented this, the simulator showed jerk was only around 1m/s3 when the car in the same lane.
-At last I change the code to let the car speed up or down at 0.02 * 10 * 2 m/s2, the car can still go within the jerk limit.
+My thought is to make the car's accelerate change with the max jerk and make the car's velocity change with the acceleration(acceleration += max jerk * dt, velocity += acceleration * dt, dt=0.2s).

 #### 2. Determine to keep lane, lane change left or lane change right